-- 1) Cost Recovery and Basis for Cost Recovery - a) For financial accounting and tax accounting purposes, businesses must capitalize the cost of assets with a useful life of more than one year rather than expense the cost immediately. - b) Methods used to recover the cost of assets through cost recovery deductions: - i) Depreciation - ii) Amortization - iii) Depletion - iv) Refer to Exhibit 2-1 for Assets and Cost Recovery and Exhibit 2-2 for Weyerhaeuser Assets.
+- 1) Cost Recovery

+- a) For financial accounting and tax accounting purposes, businesses must capitalize the cost of assets with a useful life of more than one year rather than expense the cost immediately.

+- b) Methods used to recover the cost of assets through cost recovery deductions:

+- i) Depreciation

+- ii) Amortization

+- iii) Depletion

+- iv) Refer to Exhibit 2-1 for Assets and Cost Recovery and Exhibit 2-2 for Weyerhaeuser Assets.

-- c) Basis for Cost Recovery - i) Recouping the cost of assets starts when the business starts using the assets. - ii) The amount of an asset's cost that has to be recovered through cost recovery deductions is called assets adjusted basis or tax basis. - (1) An Asset's Adjusted Basis = Asset's Initial Cost or Historical Cost minus Accumulated Depreciation (or Amortization or Depletion) - iii) Cost Basis is usually the same for book and tax purposes. - iv) An asset's cost basis includes all expenses needed to purchase the asset, prepare it for use, and begin using it. - (1) Work through Example 2-1. - New repair regulations provide guidance on whether costs incurred after acquisition should be capitalized or immediately deducted.
-Several safe harbors exist: de minimis and routine maintenance for example. - (1) Work through Example 2-2. - vi) Special basis rules apply when personal assets are converted to business use and when assets are acquired through nontaxable transactions, gifts, or inheritances.
+- c) Basis for cost recovery - i) Recouping the cost of assets starts when the business starts using the assets. - ii) The amount of an asset's cost that has to be recovered through cost recovery deductions is called asset's adjusted basis or tax basis. - (1) An Asset's Adjusted Basis = Asset's Initial Cost or Historical Cost minus Accumulated Depreciation (or Amortization or Depletion) - iii) Cost basis is usually the same for book and tax purposes. - iv) An asset's cost basis includes all expenses needed to purchase the asset, prepare it for use, and begin using it. - (1) Work through the Example 2-1 - v) New repair regulations provide guidance on whether costs incurred after acquisition should be capitalized or immediately deducted.
+Several safe harbors exist: de minimis and routine maintenance for example. - (1) Work through example 2-2 - vi) Special basis rules apply when personal assets are converted to business use and when assets are acquired through nontaxable transactions, gifts, or inheritances.